Walid-Ahmed/deep_sort/README.md

 ## Modifications overview

 The frames are fed one by one to the network and each frame is displayed as soon as the objects' association are computed.
-This modification saves the npy compile (the association between objects in consecutive frames) time and it is faster to experiment but the images are displayed a bit slower, however, it reflects the actual or near the actual time when deep SORT is deployed.
+This modification saves the npy compile (the feature extraction of each object) time and it is faster to experiment but the images are displayed a bit slower, however, it reflects the actual or near the actual time when deep SORT is deployed.

-The goal is to process frames and displaying them in the same step instead of two separate ones (build the association for the full sequence then display it).
+The goal is to process frames and displaying them in the same step instead of two separate ones (extend the detection file for the full sequence then display it).
 The modification loads the model, process frames, bypass the npy compilation, and display the frame as soon as it processed.
 The modified version deep_sort_app was created to enable such execution.
 The ```deep_sort_app_online.py``` runs very similarly to the previous version with roughly the same arguments such as the SORT model and sequence directory paths.

 Moreover, to encapsulate the details of running ```deep_sort_app_online.py``` and ```deep_sort_app.py```, the ```run.py``` script was added to simplify the execution and switching between the two versions by modifying the ```app.config``` attributes such as ```mode``` to select a version to run (online/offline) or ```sequence_dir``` to change the sequence directory.